Oklahoma Governor's Mansion: History

 Governor Henry S. Johnston was the first governor to live in the Mansion.
 However, due to his impeachment he lived there only three months.
 Governor William H. Murray was the first governor to reside a complete term in the mansion.
 Murray was Governor of Oklahoma when the Great Depression began.
-He brought a team of mules to the mansion in order plow a large portion of the lawn, which he did himself, converting the grounds into a vegetable garden where the poor were invited to plant vegetables.
+He brought a team of mules to the mansion in order to plow a large portion of the lawn, which he did himself, converting the grounds into a vegetable garden where the poor were invited to plant vegetables.
 There is a legend Murray's ghost still resides in the mansion, watching the governors.
 When Governor E. W. Marland took office in 1935, oil was discovered on the mansion property.
 The Legislature took advantage of the fact by placing an oil well on the mansion grounds, and it remained there during the 1930s and 1940s.

 In the 1960s, a temporary heliport was added to the Mansion so that President Lyndon B. Johnson would have a place to land the President's helicopter.
 A concrete slab was poured quickly for the president's visit.
 Once President Johnson left, the slab was converted to a private tennis court.
 During the following decade, Oklahomans raised money for a private swimming pool in the shape of Oklahoma.

-The Mansion today
+The mansion today

 In 1995, while Frank Keating was governor, the Governor's Mansion was renovated.
 Governor Keating asked ordinary Oklahomans to help with the remodeling and many responded.
 To help finance the project, the Friends of the Governors Mansion, Inc was established to raise funds.

 Extensive structural work was done to keep the kitchen capable of preparing state dinners.
 However, the existing red and black granite countertops (from Granite, Oklahoma) installed in the early 1990s were preserved.
 The library's walnut paneling and moldings have been restored to both their original luster and the room's 1928 color-scheme of rich burgundy, gold and green.
 A Persian rug was added to the ballroom's original maple wood floor.
 The ballroom's windows, chandeliers and moldings were recreated to match to originals of 1928.

 Tours of the mansion are available on Wednesday afternoons.
 The mansion is closed for tours during summers.